nitinkc/nitinkc.github.io/_posts/systems_design/networks/2024-05-22-Communication_API_Protocols.md

 - Requests are cacheable

 # GraphQL
+we can request the specific attributes.
+So it saves bandwidth and also provides security

 UI can ask the precise data and it's sent in one go
 - no over-fetching or under-fetching